-Since it’s difficult on your own to estimate how volatile a stock really is, you can watch the implied volatility to know what volatility assumption the market makers are using in determining their quoted bid and ask prices.
-Schwab’s trading platform, StreetSmart Edge®, has charting studies for historical volatility and implied volatility.
+StreetSmart Edge® has charting studies for historical volatility and implied volatility.
 By comparing the underlying stock’s implied volatility to the historical volatility, you can sometimes get a good sense of whether an option is priced higher or lower than normal.

 Putting Greeks to work

 StreetSmart Edge allows you to view streaming Greeks in the options chain of the trading window and in your watch lists.
-Here is how the display looks.
+Here is what it looks like.

 Streaming Greeks in the trading window

 Source: StreetSmart Edge

 Streaming Greeks in a watch list

 You can arrange the columns to display in any order you like.
 And, as shown below, you can choose between three of the most widely used pricing models.
 In addition, the dividend yield and 90-day T-bill interest rate are already filled in.
 You can use these values or specify your own.